zsolt001/area-card-plus/README.md

 customization_domain: []       ### choose the customization for toggle_domains
 customization_alert: []        ### choose the customization for alert_domains
 customization_sensor: []       ### choose the customization for sensor_domains
+hide_unavailable: true         ### only shows entities that are NOT in state "unavilable"
 ```

 # Feedback